baseonmars/Transistor/README.md

     radio.auth() // will redirect user to www.last.fm/api/auth, storing result in cookie

+Sessions are stored as a cookie.
+After the initial authorisation sessions are automatically restored on instantiation.

 Tune a station and start playing it

     radio.tune("lastfm://user/baseonmars/library/mix", function () {
         radio.play();
     });

-Or maybe you like deffered objects?
+Or maybe you like deferred objects?

     var request = radio.tune("lastfm://artist/DJ+SPINN")
     request.done(function () {